Qizilbash: Diyabakir-Southeast Anatolia

+India

+The Qizilbash Safavid army helped Mughal Emperor, Humayun recapture the throne of India from Sikandar Shah Suri of the Sur Empire.
+Prominent amongst them (the Qizilbash) was Bairam Khan, the regent and chief mentor to Akbar the Great.

+The rise of the Durrani Empire in the 18th century started a fierce cold war in Afghanistan, and subsequently a fight for racial supremacy began between the aboriginal Pashtuns and the Turkic Qizilbash.
+This resulted in major migrations of the Qizilbash people out of Afghanistan to the safe havens of India in order to avoid persecution on political, racial and religious grounds.
+They migrated in mass numbers and settled in old cities of the current Indian regions of Awadh, Kashmir and Punjab.

+The Qizilbash in India are Shias by denomination.
+The Qizilbash of Kashmir use the title, Agha and belong to the Syed caste.
+The Qizilbash in Awadh use the title, Nawab, which was awarded to them by representatives the British crown.

+Famous Indian poet, Agha Shahid Ali and his family members, including Agha Shaukat Ali and Begum Zaffar Ali, belonged to the illustrious Syed Agha family, tracing their roots back to the Qizilbash of Afghanistan's Kandahar.
+Amir Qazalbash, another famous Indian poet, also belonged to a Qizilbash family settled in Delhi.

+Iran

+Following Shah Abbas's gradual replacement of the Qizilbash in the Safavid military and administrative ranks, and the persecution they faced at the hands of his and Shah Safi's policies, the Qizilbash started to turn and rebel against the Safavids.
+This then led to the empire adopting more classical Twelver beliefs and cooperating with Shi'i scholars in combatting Qizilbash doctrines, eventually causing their decline in favour of a more orthodox interpretation of Twelver Shi'ism.

+Bulgaria, Greece and Romania

+A strip of land from Babadag in Romania until Dimetoka in Greece is the land of Qizilbash nowadays.
+This strip includes a part of eastern Bulgaria.

 Most of the Qizilbash settled in Dobruja in large numbers, either voluntarily or by being deported there from Anatolia by the Ottoman authorities between the 15th and 17th centuries.
-Kizilbash community are also present in Ludogorie (Deliorman).
+Qizilbash communities are also present in Ludogorie (Deliorman).

 The Qizilbash conceal their real identity, outwardly professing to be orthodox Sunnis to their Turkish or Bulgarian neighbours, or alternatively claim to be Bektashis, depending who is addressing them.
 According to the 1992 census, there were 85,773 Shiites in Bulgaria.

 Syria/Lebanon

 Between the late seventeenth century and 1822, the term "Qizilbash" was also used in Ottoman administrative documents to identify Twelver (Imami) Shiites in what is today Lebanon.
 The Ottomans were aware they had no link to the Anatolian or Iranian Qizilbash, employing the term only as a means to delegitimize them or justify punitive campaigns against them.
 In the early eighteenth century, a part of northern Lebanon is even described as the "Kızılbaş mukataa" tax district.